github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ## Supported color models

-You can call out color within a sentence with single backticks.
+In issues, pull requests, and discussions, you can call out colors within a sentence by using backticks.
 A supported color model within backticks will display a visualization of the color.

 ```markdown
 The background color should be `#ffffff` for light mode and `#0d1117` for dark mode.